vohi/minicoin/README.md

 environment for multiple platforms, and helper scripts for executing typical jobs.

+All the useful stuff is in the subdirectory `minicoin`.

 # Usage

 The intended use case is to use the managed machines to build and test a local